 Technology is Here to Stay

 Heavy-Duty Diesels are essential for the well service industry.
 Some engine manufacturers design a diesel engine around their own capabilities.
 It is critical to specify the correct horsepower in the disgn stage so that the application adapts to the configuration and performance requirement.
 We design our heavy-duty equipment to deliver the performance you need from the equipment at your job site.
+We’re often considered the best well servicing and oil equipment manufacturer in Houston, Texas.

 Engines manufacturers must meet U.S. Environmental Protection Agency (EPA) Tier 4 Final/European Union (EU) Stage IV emissions requirements.
 We require high power densities engines, delivering a high percent torque rise, with more horsepower to optimize performance.